Jakobstad: Food

 In the 1980s, a rural liverwurst was named traditional food of Jakobstad.
 The culture of cafés and restaurants is lively in Jakobstad anyway, as the Strengberg tobacco factory was the first Finnish industrial plant to offer lunch to its employees.
 Jakobstad has ethnic restaurants, home-cooked lunch restaurants, à la carte restaurants and cafés, pubs and nightclubs.

 Sports

-The town's football team FF Jaro currently plays in Ykkönen, the second league in Finland.
+The town's football team FF Jaro currently plays in Veikkausliiga, the top league in Finland.
+They are also home to Kakkonen side Jakobstads BK.
 The woman's league football club FC United has been very successful over the years.